Ajaberr/AutoClimDS/README.md

 **Keywords:** Knowledge Graphs, AI Agents, Climate Data Science, Generative AI, Cloud-Native Data Access, Human–AI Collaboration

 ## Overview
 Climate data science faces challenges like fragmented data, heterogeneous formats, and high expertise barriers.
 AutoClimDS addresses these by combining a curated KG (stored in AWS Neptune) with AI agents for autonomous workflows.
 The KG encodes procedural knowledge (e.g., access links, variable mappings, preprocessing steps), while agents handle discovery, acquisition, modeling, and verification.
 Key results include reproducing published figures (e.g., from NPCC4 reports) from natural-language prompts alone.
-This repo provides the code, CSVs for KG loading, and setup instructions.
+This repo provides the code and setup instructions. **All data files (KG CSVs, climate metadata, ML predictions) are stored on S3 at `s3://autoclimds-simulation-kg/` for public read access** to reduce repository size.

 The architecture (as shown in Fig. 1 of the paper) features a central Orchestrator Agent routing tasks to specialized agents: Data Discovery, Data Acquisition, Climate Modeling, and Verification.
 It uses LangChain for agentic loops, AWS Bedrock for LLM inference (Claude Sonnet 4), and Neptune for KG queries.